bids-standard/bids-specification/src/02-common-principles.md

 200 200 0 n/a n/a n/a
 ```

-Tabular files MAY be optionally accompanied by a simple data dictionary in a
+Tabular files MAY be optionally accompanied by a simple data dictionary
+in the form of a [JSON object](https://www.w3schools.com/js/js_json_objects.asp)
+within a JSON file.
-JSON format (see below).
-The data dictionaries MUST have the same name as their
+The JSON files containing the data dictionaries MUST have the same name as
-corresponding tabular files but with `.json` extensions.
-If a JSON file
+their corresponding tabular files but with `.json` extensions.
+If a data dictionary
 is provided, it MAY contain one or more fields describing the columns found in
 the TSV file (in addition to any other metadata one wishes to include that
 describe the file as a whole).
-Note that if a field name included in the JSON
+Note that if a field name included in the data
-sidecar matches a column name in the TSV file, then that field MUST contain a
+dictionary matches a column name in the TSV file, then that field MUST contain a
 description of the corresponding column, using an object containing the following
 fields: